What is hemifacial microsomia?

 The diagnosis of hemifacial microsomia can be made before or after birth.
 Some of the abnormal facial features are visible during prenatal ultrasound.
 If you are pregnant and your unborn child has these distinctive characteristics, you may be referred to CHOP’s Center for Fetal Diagnosis and Treatment.

-The majority of children are not diagnosed with hemifacial microsomia until after birth.
+Most children are not diagnosed with hemifacial microsomia until after birth.
 In this case, experts from CHOP’s Craniofacial Program will evaluate your child.
-Experienced physicians will make the diagnosis based on your child’s appearance: the mandibular (jaw) deformity is the hallmark of hemifacial microsomia, and is classified based on the development of the jaw.
+Experienced physicians will make the diagnosis based on your child’s appearance: the mandibular (jaw) deformity is the hallmark of hemifacial microsomia and is classified based on the development of the jaw.
 In the mildest formation, the mandible is nearly normal and only slightly hypoplastic (underdeveloped), while in the most severe cases, a portion of the jaw is missing on the affected side.

 Diagnostic tests such as X-rays and CT scans may also be used to better examine your child’s bone and cartilage structure in order to make appropriate treatment recommendations.

-The treatment of hemifacial microsomia varies tremendously from patient to patient and depends on the severity of the condition and long-term needs of the child.
+The treatment of hemifacial microsomia varies from patient to patient, depending on the severity of the condition and long-term needs of the child.
 Consultation with an experienced craniofacial team is extremely important in achieving the best outcomes for your child.

 At CHOP — where we have expertise in every pediatric specialty — your child will have access to a multidisciplinary healthcare team and coordinated care through our Craniofacial Program.
 We will work with you to prioritize your child’s needs and establish a comprehensive treatment plan that addresses both physical and psychosocial needs, including planning for staged surgical repair and reconstruction.